oakmound/oak/README.md

 ## Motivation <a name="motivation"/>

-The initial version of oak was made to support Oakmound Studio's game, [Agent Blue](https://github.com/OakmoundStudio/AgentRelease), and was developed in parallel.
+The initial version of oak was made to support Oakmound Studio's game, [Agent Blue](https://github.com/oakmound/AgentRelease), and was developed in parallel.

-Because Oak wants to have as few non-Go dependencies as possible, Oak does not by default use OpenGL or [GLFW](https://github.com/go-gl/glfw).
+Because Oak wants to have as few non-Go dependencies as possible, on as many platforms as possible, Oak does not by default use bindings involving CGo like OpenGL or GLFW.

 ### On Pure Go